Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 I am looking for prospective students with a strong background in genetics, with at least basic experience in computational biology.
 Experience in a unix environment, high performance computing, and scripting in R, Python and/or bash are assets.

 To apply to a graduate student position within the Wilson Pregnancy Lab, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[MSc or PhD] Application: [Your Name]".
+For example, MSc Application: Jane Doe.

 #### *Funding*

 Any accepted student will be awarded the minimum funding package in accordance with their graduate student program.
 Students that are awarded stipend awards will be topped up to a higher rate of funding.

 ## **Undergraduate Students**

 ### *Senior thesis students*
 We are open to senior undergraduate thesis students.
-To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD THESIS] Application: [Your Name]".
+To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD THESIS] Application: [Your Name]" (E.g. 4th year thesis: John Doe).
 Priority will be given to students who have taken BIOCHEM 3BP3 or similar.

 ### *Summer work experience*
 We are open to undergraduate summer students.
 To apply, please email a copy of your CV (PDF format), a cover letter explaining your research interests, contact information for 3 references, and transcripts to wilsos66[at]mcmaster.ca with the subject line "[UNDERGRAD SUMMER] Application: [Your Name]".
+For example, Summer student application: Jane Doe.

 ## **Postdoctoral Fellows**